 Hypnosis, deep breathing, visualization, meditation, and yoga may provide relief from pain by relieving system-wide stress and tension.
-The NIH considers hypnosis effective as a treatment for tension headaches.
+This may help for tension headaches.
 Hypnosis may lower your perception of pain.

 Botox for Headaches

 Botox, widely known for use as a cosmetic agent, has been FDA approved to prevent chronic migraine headache in adults.
 The agency defines chronic headache as having a migraine headache 15 or more days per month with headaches lasting four hours a day or longer.
 To treat chronic migraine headache, Botox is given about every three months as multiple injections around the head and neck.
-It has not been shown to work for less frequent headaches or other forms of headache.
+Recent research, though, has not shown effectiveness in the prevention of tension headaches.